f00-/sa-melee-skillkeeper/README.md

 # sa-melee-skillkeeper
-Parsing skillkeeper file, and doing some basic stuff to it
+Parsing skillkeeper file, making some numbers and graphs, and calculating trueskill score

 link to SkillKeeper: